 There is an additional International Fee of $125 plus 5% GST per course for students taking the course from outside Canada.
 There are no refunds issued for courses taken directly through CITT once your registration and payment has been received and processed.

 Please note: This only applies to courses taken directly through CITT.
 Fees for CITT courses taken through our partner educational institutions are set by those institutions.

 A textbook, Supply Chain Management: A Logistics Perspective (10th Edition), is required for this course.
 The cost of this textbook is not included in the course fee.
 Although CITT cannot provide you with this textbook directly, students can source the hardcover online through Nelson Education.

 Follow this link to purchase: Nelson Brain

-Students will need to register before purchasing.
+Students will need to register for the Nelson Brain website before purchasing.
 You will want to select “Canada” for your timezone.
 When trying to find your school/company/institution select “Association or Company”, “Ontario” and “Toronto” and you will see “Canadian Institute of Traffic and Transportation” within the list.

 If you need any help locating the textbook, do not hesitate to get in touch with Samantha Garolfi at SGarolfi@citt.ca and she'll help you out.

 Please note: This only applies to courses taken directly through CITT.
 Textbook fees for CITT courses taken through our partner educational institutions are set by those intitutions.